MadStats/reflections-on-presentations-carolxxx/README.md

 What were aspects of the presentations for which you had concerns or questions: If the last 30 days are kind of short?

+Title of presentation:LOL Game

+What were aspects of the presentation that you liked:Slide is great.
+Introduction to the background information of the game.
+Scaling variables by time is good.

+What were aspects of the presentations for which you had concerns or questions: Actually I am not familiar with the game, I don't understand the explanation of some factors and classes.

+Title of presentation: H1B

+What were aspects of the presentation that you liked: The plots are beautiful.

+What were aspects of the presentations for which you had concerns or questions: The internal reasons for clusters can be explored.

+Title of presentation:Traffic

+What were aspects of the presentation that you liked: log transformation for predictors.

+What were aspects of the presentations for which you had concerns or questions: Is average of previous and next years for NA reasonable?

+Title of presentation: Songs

+What were aspects of the presentation that you liked: The topic is very interesing.

+What were aspects of the presentations for which you had concerns or questions: